 Applications will be reviewed by CDA and County staff, including the Joint CDA/County Economic Development Committee.
-All cities will be notified when a RIG application is submitted to the CDA.
 Those applications that include an environmental improvement component will also be reviewed by Dakota County Environmental Resources staff.
 Project applications meeting the eligibility criteria will be submitted to the CDA Board of Commissioners for consideration for approval.
 If the proposal is selected and approved by the CDA Board of Commissioners, the CDA will issue a letter of commitment and enter into a grant agreement with the city.